team1482BGHS/team1482bghs.github.io/src/java/wpilib.md

 title: WPILib
 tags: java
 ---

 # {{ title }}

-WPILib is the main offical FRC library (a library is some external code that leverages code for subcomponents).
-It's maintained by FIRST and is used in every supported programming language (Java, C++ and Python with pyfrc).
+WPILib is the main official FRC library (a library is some external code that leverages code for subcomponents).
+It's maintained by FIRST and is used in every supported programming language (Java, C++ and Python with [pyfrc](https://pypi.org/project/pyfrc/)).

 It contains the bulk of the supporting code that runs on the robot, including